twarmboe/s3_accessibility/README.md

 Make sure your switch has wired communication enabled (system settings -> Controllers and Sensors -> Pro Controller Wired Communication)

+For most options to work properly you should set your in-game gyro sensitivity to +5.
+Don't worry if this is higher than what you normall play with, you can modify the effective sensitivity in the configuration step later.

 You will need to install [Gtuner IV](https://www.consoletuner.com/titan-two-downloads/)

 In Gtuner go to `Device Configuration` (located in the bottom right) and make sure the `Output Protocol` is set to `USB Nintendo Switch`